TOEFL: Writing for an Academic Discussion

 There is some disagreement about whether students should be required to learn a foreign language at school.
 Some people argue that learning a foreign language should be compulsory because it develops cultural understanding and improves career opportunities.
 Others argue that with technological advances, most notably artificial intelligence, there is less need for foreign language skills.
 What is your view?
 Do you think students should be required to learn a foreign language?

-a male student
+a male college student

 Jake